PrajwalHM-Gaargesh/BDD/addition.md

 Scenario: Add more numbers

-  Given I have a working calculator and have more than two numbers to add say three numbers
+  Given I have a working calculator and have more than two numbers to add

   When I enter "number1"
-  And I press "+" button
-  And I enter "number2"
-  And I press "+" button
-  And I enter "number3"
+  And I press "+" button And I enter "number2" And I press "+" button And I enter third number
   And I press "=" button

   Then I see the "final Added sum" as result

 Scenario: Result is too large to display (or overrunning the limits)